 The Louisiana coastal marsh is a fantastic sight fishing venue.
-You simply have to experience it to believe it, but the numbers and size of the reds found in the marsh rivals anywhere we have seen or heard of.
-In our experience, there are few saltwater destinations located in the continental United States that has held up so well despite all human development and Mother Nature’s storms have done to destroy it.
-It is simply stunning how rich, vibrant and full of life the marshes are south of “The Big Easy”.
-Around every corner, in every bay, creek, or backcountry pond there are large, plentiful and eager redfish (red drum).
+You simply have to experience it to believe it, but the numbers and size of the reds found in the marsh beats anywhere we have seen or even heard of.
+In our experience, there are few saltwater destinations located in the continental United States that have held up so well despite all that human development and Mother Nature’s storms have done to destroy it.
+It is simply stunning how rich, vibrant and full of life the marshes are south of “The Big Easy.”
+Around every corner, in every bay, creek, or backcountry pond there are large, plentiful and eager redfish.
 From the popular winter fishing for the bull reds (often exceeding 30 pounds) to the reliable spring and summer fishing for tremendous numbers of 5-15 pounders, the Louisiana Gulf coast is a saltwater fly angler’s paradise.

 The marsh is a huge labyrinth of small islands, channels, ponds, bayous, bays, and flats that seems to go on endlessly to the Gulf of Mexico.
 Another amazing facet to the fishery is the fact that nobody else fishes it!
 The area is accessed by our guides’ top of the line skiffs (Hell’s Bay, Burton, East Cape, Maverick, Ranger).
 Nearly all of these areas can only be reached with a proper flats boat, so you almost never see other anglers while you are out; guaranteeing consistent shots for uneducated reds when conditions are favorable.